Tvalc/GCA/docs/Story/chapters/Ch3.md

   - Portal allows limited data and energy transfer
   - Healing algorithms from digital world applied to injured resistance members
   - Bailey sends message that transmits successfully to Hazel
-  - Emotional moment as Tony records brief message for Hazel
+  - Emotional moment as Tony records brief message for their child
   - Portal stability limited but functional
   - Zorak recognizes technology as similar to other survivor worlds